sepiariver/fulltextsearch/README.md

 - parents = (csv) Specify IDs of parents.
 Only the children of these Resources will be included.
 Default ''.
 - excludeIds = (csv) Specify IDs of Resources to exclude.
 Default ''.
 - scoreThreshold = (float) Specify relevancy score, below which Resources will not be returned.
 Default 1.0.
 - expandQuery = (boolean) Allow MySQL FULLTEXT query expansion, which matches on related terms.
-Note: this can consume quite a bit more processing power than without query expansion, especially on very large datasets.
+Note: this can consume a lot more processing power than without query expansion, especially on very large datasets.
 Default false.
 - searchParam = (string) The $\_REQUEST parameter with the search phrase.
 Default 'search'.
 - outputSeparator = (string) Separate output.
 The Snippet returns matching Resource IDs, so the default ',' is most commonly used.
 - toPlaceholder = (string) Send the output to a placeholder of this key.
 Default '' (return directly).